Three Reasons to Visit Bologna

-Bologna was the first big Italian city I visited more than 20 years ago, and for me it will always be surrounded by special affection.
+Bologna in Emilia-Romagna was the first big Italian city I visited more than 20 years ago, and for me it will always be surrounded by special affection.
 Even if we came close to having our pockets picked by a group of hustlers.
 Here’s a list of things to see and do when you visit Bologna also known as la dotta (the learned one), la grassa (the fat one) and la rossa (the red one)

 Bologna is called the learned one as a reference to its university which claims to be one of the oldest in Europe and the mother of all universities.
 Too bad studies were not housed under one roof in a single building, so you cannot go out looking for an Italian equivalent to Oxford University, but there are many other Medieval, Renaissance and Baroque germs to admire.

-Famous landmarks are the Due Torri of the 97 metre tall Asinelli and the leaning Garisenda.
+Famous landmarks are the two towers of the 97 metre tall Asinelli and the leaning Garisenda.
 The Portico of San Luca, a winding, 3,796 m long colonnade with 666 vaults that links the town centre to the church of San Luca, located on a hill from where there is a magnificent view over the city (a pilgrimage said to guarantee students good exam results).
 And the exquisite Santo Stefano group of churches, cloisters and courtyards that form a medieval replica of the Holy Sepulchre in Jerusalem as that building was known to the Crusaders

 For me the most characteristic emblem of la dotta is, however, the arcades in the city’s historical centre.
 In total Bologna has more than 38 kilometres of covered walkway providing shelter on a rainy or sunny day, and there are those who claim that the arcades were originally made to create extra room for University students.
 An object achieved by moving existing houses forward on columns.